Inpatient Overflow Management with Proximal Policy Optimization: Literature review

 \subsection{Bed Partition and Patient Routing}

 Adding new beds to alleviate inpatient congestion is often not feasible due to constraints related to space, finances, and regulations.
-Therefore, we focus on literature that explores strategies for utilizing existing bed resources more efficiently. \cite{best2015managing} examine bed management at a strategic level, where the decision involves partitioning inpatient beds into separate wings dedicated to different specialties (overflow is not allowed).
+Therefore, we focus on literature that explores strategies for utilizing existing bed resources more efficiently~\citep{Zamani2024}. \cite{best2015managing} examine bed management at a strategic level, where the decision involves partitioning inpatient beds into separate wings dedicated to different specialties (overflow is not allowed).
 As a follow-up, \cite{izady2021clustered} consider a similar setting but introduce the option of ``pooled wings,'' which can accommodate patients from multiple specialties when dedicated wings reach capacity.
-Optimization techniques are primarily employed in this type of strategic planning to maximize inpatient bed utilization.

 \cite{song2020capacity} highlight that wing designs can exacerbate inpatient crowding, particularly when combined with unpredictable patient volumes and limited bed capacity.
 This often results in frequent off-service (overflow) placements, especially in large teaching or public hospitals that handle high volumes of unpredictable emergency department demand~\citep{manning2023systematic}.
 However, it is crucial to manage these overflow assignments carefully to minimize adverse patient outcomes and ensure quality care~\citep{lim2024spillover}.
 Regarding patient assignment under fixed bed partitioning, the most relevant study is \cite{dai2019inpatient}, which serves as the foundation for this paper.
 They formulate the problem as an MDP and use approximate dynamic programming (ADP) to address the large state space.
 Their approach focuses on a deterministic policy space, which can handle systems with up to five server-pools but does not address the large action space. \cite{chen2021primal} develop a primal-dual method and use a similar MDP for inpatient assignments as one of their case studies.
 Their method tackles the large state space by decomposing the problem into multiple subproblems with an inverted-V structure (i.e., single-class multi-pool).
 However, the action space in each subproblem remains combinatorial.
 In contrast, the PPO algorithm we propose in this paper addresses both the large state and action spaces and can effectively solve problems in large systems (e.g., 20 server pools). \citet{dong2025multiclass} use ADP to optimize scheduling policies in multiclass, multiserver queues with wait-dependent service slowdowns, focusing on leveraging the problem structure to estimate value function differences directly rather than addressing action space complexity.
 Other recent studies applying ADP methods to patient-provider matching in healthcare operations include~\cite{cire2022dynamic, gao2024shortening, khorasanian2024dynamic}, among others.